The mestiza muse

 Lanolin is an excellent emollient and moisturizing ingredient, however, it has a sticky and highly occlusive nature that can make hair feel heavy.

-Moreover, those with oily curly hair should steer clear of hair conditioners that contain high molecular synthetic polymers e.g. carbomers, polyacrylates, etc. These are film-forming polymers that create a coating on your hair that is tough and not easy to get rid of.
-This can leave your hair feeling stiff and hard.
+Moreover, avoid hair conditioners that contain high-molecular-weight synthetic polymers, e.g., carbomers, polyacrylates, etc. These are film-forming polymers that create a tough coating on hair that is not easy to get rid of.
+This can leave hair feeling stiff and hard.

-Can We Still Use Oil-Based Products for Managing Oily Curly Hair?
+Can We Still Use Oil-Based Products to Manage Oily Curly Hair?

 Yes!
-Hair conditioners containing oils can be used for oily curly hair.
-However, it’s crucial to carefully choose the type and amount of oil used in the product to prevent any negative effects.
+Hair conditioners containing oils can be used; however, it’s crucial to carefully choose the type and amount of oil used in the product to prevent any negative effects.

 Some of our preferred natural oils for oily curly hair are: